sebastianhohmann/covid19_total_death/README.md

 6) The difference between the actually observed total number of deaths in (i) and the counterfactual in 4) is our estimate for Covid-19 mortality.
 The difference between (i) and 5) are excess deaths in 2020 that are not designated official Covid-19 deaths.

 Please see the folders for each country for examples on how this method is implemented in python.

+**WARNING ON INTERPRETATIONS OF THIS ANALYSIS.** It is crucial to appreciate that in the vast majority of countries the number of officially recorded Covid-19 deaths provided by the government necessarily reflects mostly (if not only) deaths that occur in hospitals (and similar structures).
+A main reason is that those are the places where governments are concentrating their efforts and thus most tests have been so far conducted.
+As such, it is very hard for any government to keep track of all covid-19 deaths and thus produce in real-time an accurate aggregate estimate of the actual number of total deaths most likely associated with Covid-19.
+The analysis in the [article](https://www.dropbox.com/s/tkusww74gd5qbzc/DeathCount_final_GHS.pdf?dl=0) and the codes that we are making publicly available at in this repository develop a very simple and naive tool.
+Our work is not meant to replace rigorous epidemiological modelling of the number of excess deaths due to Covid-19 and we are not epidemiologists ourselves.
+Rather, this naive tool aims to provide a simple and transparent rule-of-thumb to appreciate how unusual the months of March and April 2020 might be.
+We welcome criticism and discussion of our naive approach and results.
+To aide in this, we are making all aspects of our analysis public.